naivegillian/MLHW2/README.md

 row 48 to 113:
 split training/validating into 3 folds,
 cross validation{
-  compute prior, likelihood and posterior with training set print performance on validation set}
+  compute prior, likelihood and posterior with training set, print performance on validation set}

 row 115 to 161: